Quipit Student Survey

 Bezeliness Intensifies

-This art and research project studies the aesthetics of frames and bezels through the use of space-f...
+An art and research project in which I studied the aesthetics of frames and bezels through space-fil...

 Guccibytes